RobertTalbert/roberttalbert.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Welcome.
-I'm Robert Talbert, and I am an Associate Professor in the Mathematics Department at Grand Valley State University in Allendale, Michigan USA.
+I'm Robert Talbert, and I am an Associate Professor in the Mathematics Department at [Grand Valley State University](http://www.gvsu.edu) in Allendale, Michigan USA.

-+ If you are a student or are interested in my teaching activities, please see my Teaching page.
-+ If you are interested in my research, please see my Scholarship Page.
-+ If you are interested in having me as a speaker or workshop facilitator, please see my Speaking page.
-+ If you are interested in my writing projects, pleae see my Writing page.
+As a professor, I teach courses mainly for computer scientists (discrete structures, linear algebra, cryptography) and I also teach our department's online Calculus course in the summers.
+My current and upcoming classes are:

++ __Spring/Summer 2016:__ MTH 201 (Calculus), Section 02 (online)
++ __Fall 2016:__ MTH 225 (Discrete Structures for Computer Science 1), Sections 01 and 02; MTH 325 (Discrete Structures for Computer Science 2), Section 01
++ __Winter 2017:__ MTH 225 (Discrete Structures for Computer Science 1), Section 03; MTH 325 (Discrete Structures for Computer Science 2), Sections 02 and 03

+I do research primarily in the scholarship of teaching and learning, focusing on flipped learning, alternative grading practices, and teaching with technology.
+For a comprehensive list of my publications, [please see my CV](/assets/TalbertCV-2016a.pdf) [PDF].

+I'm the author of _Flipped Learning in the University: A User's Guide_, coming from Stylus Publishing in 2017.

-You can read more at my blog [Casting Out Nines](http://rtalbert.org/blog).
+You can read more of what I'm thinking about, at my blog [Casting Out Nines](http://rtalbert.org/blog).

+I live in Allendale, 20 minutes from Grand Rapids and 20 minutes from the beaches of Lake Michigan with my wife, three kids and three cats.

 ## Upcoming speaking and workshop engagements